rankutah/blog/sites/rank-utah/content/services/local-seo.md

 9. Ensuring your social media links are included
 10. Showing your service area (if applicable)

-### 3. Align Your Website and GBP with keywords that bring you traffic
+### 3. Align your online content with keywords that bring you traffic

 Clear Presence conducts keyword research using Semrush, the #1 SEO Agency tool for accurate keyword research in the United States.
 This tool is used to research and find high volume low competition keywords that you can rank for.
 After building a keyword strategy for your business we align your online content with these keywords.